 Tremiti Islands: enchanted land in Apulia

 Once we landed there, we were be entirely fascinated by the slow rhythm of nature that their inhabitants seem to follow either.
-Scent of wild nature, blossom and crystalline water.
+The scent of wild nature, blossom and crystalline water.
 Everywhere.

 The atmosphere here is always calm, genuine and extremely romantic.
-We guarantee that even families with kids will be bewitched by these islands.
+We guarantee that these islands will bewitch even families with kids.
 Tremiti have nothing to envy to furthest atolls.

 A handful of green and white.
 Shrubs, brooms and trees here and there on the rocks.
-Intense blue sky and pure sea.
+Intense blue sky and clear sea.

 After landing, tourists will be overwhelmed by the intense scent of Aleppo pines that cover the islands until the shores.
 It’s hard to forget the feelings we felt there.